Mxchaeltrxn/dotfiles/.dotfiles/README.md

 This repository is untested.
 I plan on testing when I have a new device and need to use these dotfiles.
 Nevertheless, I have made it public to share my dotfiles.

+## The below are untested

 ### To set up a computer from scratch

 Clone the repository

 ```
 git clone --bare https://github.com/mxchaeltrxn/dotfiles.git ~/.dotfiles
 ```

-# I'm not sure why this line is needed but it was in the instructions in the 'Instructions for setting up your own dotfiles repository' url I linked above.
+_I'm not sure why this line is needed but it was in the instructions in the 'Instructions for setting up your own dotfiles repository' url I linked above._

 Checkout the contents of `.dotfiles` to your HOME directory (`~`).

 ```
 dotfiles checkout
 ```